Shaheed (1962 film)

 Attre's composition from the poems by Munir Niazi and Faiz Ahmad Faiz played a prominent role in the film.
 It was later nominated for the Nigar Awards, presented by the Nigar magazine.
 The film became the recipient of nine Nigar Awards, leading it to become one of the Pakistani films with maximum awards received.
 The film revolves around political and social themes, in particular anti-imperialism theme reportedly based on Lawrence of Arabia.
-A few years later when the film was released, its director was killed by an unidentified person or a group of people.